Loaders

 $latte->render('main.latte', ['name' => 'World']);

-If you only need to render a single template directly from a string without needing includes or inheritance referencing other
+If you need to render only a single template directly from a string without needing includes or inheritance referencing other

 or renderToString()

-when using
+method when

 without an array: